Glimmers/Doorbot/README.md

 the board.
 In testing, remove the board from the relay, and hook a 2N2222 or 2N3904 transistor to the relay header, with pin 1 of the transistor corresponding to pin 1 of the socket, pin 2 of the transistor going to pin 2 of the socket, and pin 3 going to pin 3.
-The test pin should go to one of the GPIO leads of the PI, typically pin 35.
+The test pin should go to one of the GPIO leads of the Pi, typically pin 35.

 License
 -------